TeamFranka/affinity/README.md

 The affinity progressive communities network app is a social network for progressive movements and initiatives and their followers.

 ## Requirements
-### Patched Defnitily Typed

-As of now, you'll also still need a fork of `Defnititly Typed` for `Parse`.
-[This checkout](https://github.com/gnunicorn/DefinitelyTyped/tree/ben-add-anon-utils-to-parse) needs to be present in folder next to this one (can be found at `../DefinitelyTyped`).

 You will need a [NodeJS](https://nodejs.org/en/download/) and `npm` installation.
 If you want to contribute you'll also need [git](https://ionicframework.com/docs/intro/environment#git) for a github setup.